right divorce lawyer

 standard law school curriculum for lawyers has historically not included any negotiation theory or skill

-Unfortunately, it is unlikely that a high level of skill in negotiation can be
+dispute resolution.
+It is unlikely that a high level of skill in negotiation can be

 Collaborative Divorce is a specific process, and uses several skill sets that require training to understand and experience to develop.
 For that reason,